 Paris is a city where housing is in high demand.
 Student housing is no exception: available, affordable housing for students is at a premium and finding accommodations is often like running an obstacle course.
 So, it is extremely important to begin looking for accommodations as soon as possible.

-Université Paris-Dauphine Housing Services is there to provide housing information and assistance to full-time Dauphine students (under the age of 26) and Dauphine PhD candidates.
+Université Paris-Dauphine Housing Services is there to provide housing information and assistance to full-time Dauphine students and Dauphine PhD candidates.

 Numerous housing options are available:

 - Government subsidized (social) housing via the Crous de Paris